Answered By: Emily Goodspeed

 Here's a breakdown of the Library of Congress call number system, below.

 If you're looking for novels and other fiction books, cruise through the P call number, where the literature books are.
-See the Reading Ideas link below for specific suggestions.

 Ask a librarian for advice at any point.